hazelcast/hazelcast-simulator/README.md

 There are cases where you already have a running cluster and you want to execute performance test against it.
 In other words, you don't want the Simulator to manage your members but only orchestrate the clients.
-In order to do this, you have to:
+In order to do this, you need to use the internal `coordinator` command, and you have to:

 * Specify `--members` to `0` - Simulator will not care about members at all, won't control their lifecycle etc.
 * Put member IP addresses in the `client-hazelcast.xml` - since Simulator doesn't control the member lifecycle, it